LLNL/UnifyFS/docs/examples.rst

     $ srun -N4 -n4 transfer-static /unifyfs/file1 /scratch/mydir/file1

-(assuming that /unifyfs/file1 is a file you've written within the UnifyFS file space by an application.)
+(assuming that /unifyfs/file1 is a file you've written into UnifyFS from an application.)
 To use the transfer API functions directly in a C program, use the following code fragment as a template:

 .. code-block:: C